o355/PyWeather/README.md

 cd pyweather
 ```

-Afterwards, run the setup script, and things might work.
+Afterwards, run the setup script.
+However, the setup script might not be entirely reliable, especially once I've started working on a feature.
+I usually input setup file options last when making a feature.

 Make sure you run `git pull` on a nightly basis :)